 You can use this detection in real time using session policies to control file uploads and downloads.

-- Cloud App Security supports malware detection the following apps:
+Cloud App Security supports malware detection for the following apps:

 Activity from anonymous IP addresses